 No. No. It was all just a coincidence.
 She’d been working at the bank longer than I had.
 She was probably just due for a promotion and a raise, and Internal Affairs just happened to be the next available position.
 Internal Affairs’ Security Analyst.
 Big fucking deal.
 So she was a trainee.
 Starting Monday.
 No, that’s not why she asked me to dinner and then came back to my apartment to fuck my brains out.
 That wasn’t the reason at all.

 But, then, what was?
 How could someone I’d seen nearly every day of my life for the past six months suddenly come steamrolling along, panting after me like there was no tomorrow?
 And why last night of all nights?
 What was it about last night?
 Why hadn’t she made her move sooner?
 Why wait until after I’d pulled the I.D. switch?
 Another coincidence?

 And how was it that she handled herself as if she’d planned everything in advance to be absolutely perfect?
 Everything she did, everything she said.
 All rehearsed.
 Thought out.
 Ordained.

 Are you kidding me?
 If she’d been a German Panzer tank during World War II, the allies would still be fighting to liberate Europe.

 Yes, I’d hit upon something.
 She knew.
-She knew what, I wasn’t sure.
-But whatevwer it was, it was too much for my own good.
+Exactly what she knew, I wasn’t sure.
+But whatever it was, it was too much for my own good.
 Unless I took her in on it with me.
+That was a possibility.
 But if she decided not to come along, then what?
 It would be like a signed confession.
-“I, Mr. Joseph Darling, do hereby confess to attempting to swindle Mrs. Josephine Martinowicz out of her entire life’s savings and would have done so, too, except for my own stupidity.
+“I, Mr. Joseph Darling, do hereby confess to attempting to swindle Mrs. Josephine Martinowicz out of her entire life’s savings and would have done so, too, except for my own stupidity.”